Request Info

 CCU desires to offer the benefits of a Christ-centered education to students from different countries around the world and invites international students to apply for admission.
 In order to help you through this process, we have outlined international student admissions procedures and requirements specific to international applicants.
 We look forward to getting to know you and serving you throughout the admission and enrollment process!

 During the first step, you will demonstrate your academic ability to study at CCU by receiving acceptance from CCU's Admissions Office.
-To apply for acceptance you will need to complete the CCU Application (see Steps to Apply).
+To apply for acceptance you will need to complete the CCU Application (see Steps to Apply), including essays.
+You will need to submit a copy of your visa documents to the application portal.
+These documents are required for international students' admission.
 Before starting an application, please review the minimum entry standards for CCU College of Undergraduate Studies.

 • 3.0 High School GPA or 3.0 college GPA (if you have taken at least 15 college credits)

-• Optional for 2022-23 and 2023-24 academic years*: 22 ACT composite score or 1110 New SAT; you may also submit a CLT score.
-The ACT or SAT is not required for transfer students that have at least 15 hours of college credit.
+• Test Scores Optional: 22 ACT composite score or 1110 New SAT; you may also submit a CLT score.
+The ACT or SAT is not required for transfer students who have at least 15 hours of college credit.

 • TOEFL PBT Score of 550, or TOEFL IBT Score of 80 with subject scores of: Reading – 20, Listening – 20, Speaking – 20 OR IELTS Academic Score of 6.5 with subject scores of: Reading – 6.5, Listening – 6.5, Writing – 6.5, Speaking – 6.5